adiomhts/Notebooks/README.md

 # Project Description
 This project is a web application developed using Flask, SQLAlchemy, and Flask-Login.
 The project is designed for managing user notes.
 Users can register, log in, create, edit, and delete their notes using this application.

-[Link](https://adiomhts.pythonanywhere.com/) to the web application:
+[Link](https://adiomhts.pythonanywhere.com/) to the web application.

 Usage
 1. Registration and Login: Users can register by filling out the registration form and log in using their credentials on the login page.